- Contractor Resources

-Lots of things to think about, and most important of all is your own personal preference, you might just want to be Limited rather than sole trader.
+Lots of things to think about, and most important of all is your own personal preference, you might just want to be limited rather than a sole trader.
 But in order to make that decision, you must have all the information at your fingertips, which is where this guide comes in.

 In a nutshell, the four usual options to consider are:

 Basically, from a legal point of view, a limited company is totally separate from the person or persons who form it.
 What that means in real terms is that you and your fellow directors or shareholders have ‘limited liability’.
-Hence the term ‘Limited Company’.
+Hence the term ‘limited company’.

-On paper therefore, the option to ‘go limited’ seems obvious, but before you make that decision, you need to weigh up the pros and cons.
+On paper, therefore, the option to ‘go limited’ seems obvious, but before you make that decision, you need to weigh up the pros and cons.
 Here are some questions which our customers have asked us over the years, along with some answers which we hope you will find useful:

 Paperwork should take about 15 minutes per month and involves sending your annual accounts to Companies House by a fixed date each year, completing an Annual Return (a list of directors and shareholders) and submitting a tax return and accounts for Corporation Tax purposes.
-You will also have to complete a personal tax Return.
+You will also have to complete a personal tax return.

 You also have the option to leave ‘reserves’ in the company to help with future growth and development (remember, with a limited company you only pay personal tax on the money you take out of the business).
-As a sole trader or partnership you will be taxed on the profits of the business as they fall, not on what you have drawn from the business which is not as flexible in terms of future tax planning.
+As a sole trader or partnership, you will be taxed on the profits of the business as they fall, not on what you have drawn from the business which is not as flexible in terms of future tax planning.